 Cutting and Folding:

 - Place your template on top of a piece of red cardstock paper.
-Using a pencil or pen, mark the cardstock with the corner points from the template (you don’t need to trace the entire outline).
+Using a pencil or pen, mark the cardstock that you can find in Target, with the corner points from the template (you don’t need to trace the entire outline).

 - Connect the points on the cardstock with your pen.
 You can use a ruler to help you make the lines straight.
 By now, you should have the outline of the envelope template.

 - Fold the center of the cardstock to make the envelope seam.

 - Fold the side flaps of the cardstock to make the envelope edges.